TheAmalShibu/AnonDrugTracker/README.md

 # AnonDrugTracker
-Anonymous Drug Trafficking Reporting App based on Blockchain and Smart-Contract fot anonymity made for HackMoreish, Hackathon
+Anonymous Drug Trafficking Reporting App based on Blockchain and Smart-Contract for anonymity made for HackMoreish, Hackathon